ava-labs/hypersdk/docs/tutorials/morpheusvm/4_testing.md

 	require.NoError(err)
 ```

-Finally, we'll want to send our TX and do the checks mentioned in the last step.
+Finally, we'll want to send our TX, check that the Tx has been executed and receiver has received the amount of token.
 This step will consist of the following:

 - Creating a context with a deadline of 2 seconds
   - If the test takes longer than 2 seconds, it will fail
 - Calling `ConfirmTxs` with our TX being passed in
+- Requesting the balance

 The function `ConfirmTXs` is useful as it checks that our TX was
 sent and that, if finalized, our transaction has the expected outputs.
 We have